bizz84/complete-flutter-course/README.md

 12. How to pop a route with GoRouter
 13. Nested Navigation
 14. Bug fix & wrap up

+### 3. Flutter App Architecture

+1. Section Intro
+2. Popular App Architectures: MVC, MVP, MVVM, Clean Architecture, Bloc
+3. Riverpod App Architecture with the Controller-Service-Repository Pattern
+4. Project Structure: Feature-first vs Layer-first
+5. The Repository Pattern and the Data Layer
+6. Implementing the "fake" products repository as a singleton
+7. Working with Future and Stream-based APIs
+8. Wrap Up

 ### [LICENSE: MIT](LICENSE.md)